-Gapasin, Capovilla & Williams, LLP, handles cases throughout Europe, most notably, Germany, England and Spain.
-We frequently travel to be physically available to represent you.
-We consistently represent service members stationed in Europe and frequently travel to be physically present for your Article 32 Preliminary Hearing, Motions Hearing and Trial, as well as your Separation Board.
+GAPASIN LAW GROUP handles cases throughout Europe, most notably, Germany, England and Spain.
+Mr. Gapasin frequently travels to Europe to be physically available to represent his clients.
 If you are under investigation or if you have been charged under the Uniform Code of Military Justice, CONTACT US TODAY.

 Consider some of the cases we have handled out of Europe: